 Everyone Is Lying

 This is a site where lies fester.
 Everyone on it is already lying to their spouses, so at some point, you're bound to be be lied to also.
 Case in point: the photos.
 Men like to post photos of themselves from five years ago… which, fine, isn't so bad.
 That happens on traditional dating sites as well.
 But I once had a guy message me who was trying to pass off a black-and-white photo of a young Mikhail Baryshnikov as his own.
-Unfortunately for him, I recognized the picture and called him out on it.
+Unfortunately for him, I recognised the picture and called him out on it.
 He sheepishly admitted that, no, it wasn't his photo but that friends had told him that he "resembled him."
 I highly doubt that.

 If their profiles aren't full of blatant lies, then they're full of clichés.
 Here is a real sample of profiles on Ashley Madison: